Imre Gyula Csizmadia: Career

 In 1985, he founded the Journal of Molecular Structure: THEOCHEM, a computational chemistry journal, and served as its editor until 2003 (the journal has been published bi-weekly as Computational and Theoretical Chemistry since 2011).

 He was the first President of the World Association of Theoretical and Computational Chemists (WATOC) from 1987 to 1990.
-He organized the first WATOC conference in Budapest in 1987 (12-18 August) and the second in Toronto in 1990.
+He organized the first WATOC conference in Budapest in 1987 (12–18 August) and the second in Toronto in 1990.
 Since then, WATOC has grown over the years into the largest theoretical and computational chemistry conference, held every three years.

 His research interests were mainly in the field of theoretical organic chemistry, with a strong interest in the topology of potential hypersurfaces, mainly investigating the conformational behaviour of oligopeptides.
 In addition, he was also involved in the study of changes in biomolecules during oxidative stress and the study of protonation states of ground and excited states.

-Till the end of his life, he was an active researcher, author and editor which is also shown by his more than 500 scientific publications and 14 books.
-According to Web of Knowledge, his total citations exceed 8,000.

-Although he was the author or editor of a large number (550) of scientific publications and 14 books, and according to Web of Knowledge, his total references exceed 7,500, he considered his students to be his most important achievement.
+Till the end of his life, he was an active researcher, author and editor of a large number (550) of scientific publications and 14 books, and according to Web of Knowledge, his total references exceed 13,000, he considered his students to be his most important achievement.
 He received this guideline or philosophy of life from his mentor John C. Slater with whom he worked between from 1962 to 1964, and who also valued training the next generation of researchers more than building his own career.